-By a 5-2 vote, Laila Benitez was elected Mayor of Mountain Village and Dan Caton was elected Mayor Pro Tem.
+By unanimous vote, Laila Benitez was re-elected Mayor of Mountain Village and Dan Caton was re-elected Mayor Pro Tem.
 Benitez has been on the Council since June 2015 and has served as Mayor since July of 2017.
 She currently serves on the San Miguel Authority for Regional Transportation (SMART), the Telluride Medical Center Board of Directors and is a member of the Mountain Village Transportation & Parking Committee, Business Development Advisory Committee and Community Grants Committee.

-Caton has been on the Council since June 2015 and currently serves on the Budget & Finance Committee, the Gondola Committee, the Business Development Advisory Committee and served as secretary/treasurer of the SMART Board over the past two years.
+Caton has been on the Council since June 2015 and most recently served on the Budget & Finance Committee, the Gondola Committee, the Business Development Advisory Committee and served as secretary/treasurer of the SMART Board over the past two years.
 On Thursday’s meeting was reappointed to serve on the Gondola Committee, Business Development Advisory Committee and SMART.

-“Congratulations to the new Mayor, Laila Benitez and the new Mayor Pro Tem, Dan Caton.
-We extend a huge thanks to Dan Jansen for his years of service as Mayor and his continued service on Council.
-We are excited to begin work with the new and returning Council and look forward to the opportunity to continue serving the Mountain Village community,” said Mountain Village Town Manager Kim Montgomery.
+“Congratulations to Mayor Laila Benitez and the Mayor Pro Tem, Dan Caton.
+We are looking forward to working with the new and returning Council and appreciate the opportunity to continue serving the Mountain Village community,” said Mountain Village Town Manager Kim Montgomery.

 In Mountain Village, the mayor serves a two-year term with the council’s approval.
-The mayor has a number of responsibilities, including overseeing the town’s finances and budget, enforcing town contracts and many other responsibilities with the town government.
+The mayor has several responsibilities, including overseeing the town’s finances and budget, enforcing town contracts and many other responsibilities with the town government.

-For more information, please contact Jackie Kennefick, Director of Administration/Town Clerk at email.
+For more information, please contact Town Clerk Jackie Kennefick at [email protected].